 - Early Clinical Assessment of Balance (link to: ECAB training and testing presentation with audio and video) (link to: Portuguese translation of ECAB and Japanese translation of ECAB)

-- Ease of Caregiving for Children Measure (Version 2) *Validated for use with parents of children with cerebral palsy, ages 18 months to 12 years of age, collectively through our Move & PLAY and On Track studies. (link to: Turkish and Arabic translation)
+- Ease of Caregiving for Children Measure (Version 2) *Validated for use with parents of children with cerebral palsy, ages 18 months to 12 years of age, collectively through our Move & PLAY and On Track studies. (link to: Turkish, Arabic and Japanese translation)

 - Family Expectations of Child